Encouraging

 Ultimately, mentoring is not just about guidance—it is about cultivating trust, promoting resilience, and empowering students to envision and achieve their goals.
 This section offers faculty practices that help create mentoring moments in both structured and informal ways.

-Assessing student and faculty needs for mentorship Use assessment tools to identify mentoring goals, preferences, and needs.
-Assessment tools can include mentor aptitude questionnaire and other assessment tools for mentees.
+Assessing student and faculty needs for mentorship.
+Use assessment tools to identify mentoring goals, preferences, and needs.
+Assessment tools can include mentor aptitude questionnaires and other assessment tools for mentees.
 Assessments provide a clear understanding of what mentees and mentors are looking for, which informs later stages.

 Assessment tools for mentees